+i.
 Non-Residential Land Uses.

 - a.
-All non-residential development and uses must conform to the Americans with Disability Act (ADA).
-The requirements of ADA may be amended over time; compliance with the most current ADA standards is required.
+All non-residential development and uses must conform to the may be amended over time; compliance with the most current ADA standards is required.
 Developments that complied with ADA standards in effect when constructed have "safe harbor" meaning that the property owner does not have to comply with new ADA requirements until a parking lot undergoes a planned alteration such as re-striping or re-surfacing. - b.
-The number of required accessible parking spaces for nonresidential uses are set forth in the Required ADA Accessible Stalls table below.
+The number of required accessible parking spaces for non-residential uses are set forth in the Required ADA Accessible Stalls table below.
 If ADA standards are amended to require additional stalls, the more restrictive provision shall apply.
 Parking facilities that are used exclusively for buses, trucks, delivery vehicles, law enforcement vehicles and vehicular impound are not required to include accessible spaces.